intake/intake/README_refactor.md

 ### Main changes

 This is a total rewrite.
-Backward compatibility is desired, but not necessarily fully possible.
+Backward compatibility is desired and some v1 sources have been rewritten to use the v2 readers.

 #### Simplification

-This PR is dropping features that added complexity but were only rarely used.
+We are dropping features that added complexity but were only rarely used.

-- the server; the Intake server was never production-ready, and I believe anything an intake usecase might want can be provided by tiled
+- the server; the Intake server was never production-ready, and most use-cases can be provided by [tiled](https://blueskyproject.io/tiled/)
 - the caching/persist stuff; files can be persisted by fsspec, and we maintain the ability to write to various formats
 - explicit dependence on dask; dask is just one of many possible compute engines and an we should not be tied to one
 - less added functionality in the readers (like file pattern stuff)
-- explicit dependence on hvplot
+- explicit dependence on hvplot (but you can still choose to use it)
 - the CLI

 #### New structure